 Your employees will not want to advertise on behalf of your company.
 They will, however, want to share insights and expertise that support the value of products and services.
 What’s more, sharing insights is more likely to engage end-user audiences.
 It demonstrates that your company doesn’t just sell stuff, but that it has unique insights and ideas to bring to the table.

 Third Party Content

 It’s important to remember that employees won’t want to share company content alone; the aim is for them to demonstrate expertise and develop a personal brand, which involves sharing a range of content – especially for social sellers.
 This is why it’s worth curating relevant third party feeds in addition to company content.

-Not only does the inclusion of third-party content give employees access to additional industry insights, it also enhances your credibility as a brand; that your employees can demonstrate wider industry awareness sends the message that you are genuinely invested in what you do.
-You are engaged with what other industry players are saying.
+Not only does the inclusion of third-party content give employees access to additional industry insights, it also enhances your credibility as a brand; that your employees can demonstrate wider industry awareness sends the message that you genuinely invest your time in what you do.
+You engage with what other industry players are saying.

 Sociabble is the leading provider of social selling software.
 Our unique platform organizes brand, third-party, and user-generated content onto themed channels.
 From these channels, users can share on social media and track subsequent traffic and lead generation.

 Available natively for Android, iOS, and Windows Phone, Sociabble features include gamification, newsletters, calls-to-action, advanced analytics, lead tracking, and individual performance dashboards.
 The platform also integrates with a number of CRM, curation, listening and retargeting tools, including Office 365, Salesforce, and RadiumOne.
 Used in over 60 countries, Sociabble’s client base includes companies from multiple sectors including; energy, tech and communications, finance, government, education, and media.